The SAML Integration is designed such that it can be implemented gradually, with no disruption to existing users.

 user.email, or the user attribute that contains the user's unique email address

 d.
 Optionally add other attribute mappings.
-Automation Cloud also supports the First Name, Last Name, Job Title, and Department user attributes.
-This information is then propagated to Automation Cloud, where it can be made available to other services, such as Automation Hub.
+Orchestrator also supports the First Name, Last Name, Job Title, and Department user attributes.
+This information is then propagated to Orchestrator, where it can be made available to other services, such as Automation Hub.

 - On the Feedback page, select the option you prefer.

 - On the Sign On tab, in the Settings section, under View Setup Instructions, copy the Identity Provider metadata URL value and save it for later.

 - On the Application page for Orchestrator, select the newly created application.

 - On the Assignments tab, select Assign > Assign to People, and then select the users that you want to allow to use SAML authentication for Orchestrator.

 The newly added users are displayed on the People tab.

 The instructions in this section are for a sample configuration.
 For more information about any IdP settings not covered here, please use the PingOne documentation.